GeoPlatform/CCB-Plugins/plugins/geoplatform-maps/README.txt

 = 2.0.5 =
 * Updated Client-API to 0.3.0 and Mapcore to 0.3.0.
+* Made map sources environment specific to coincide with testing environments.

 = 2.0.4 =
 * Updated Client-API to 0.2.0 and Mapcore to 0.2.0.